JeremieRodon/demo-rust-lambda/README.md

 then, if a suitable sheep is found, he eats (DeleteItem) it
 - The **Cat** performs a purely algorithmic task with no I/O required.

-As a result, we can compare the size of the advantage of Rust over Python in this various situations.
+As a result, we can compare the size of the advantage of Rust over Python in these various situations.

 *NB1: The DynamoDB table layout is intentionaly bad: it would be possible to create indexes to drastically accelerate the search of a suitable sheep for the wolf, but that's not the subject of this demonstration*